docteurklein/migrate/README.md

 After each step execution, the `verify` script is invoked.

 If `verify` exits with a status code different than `0`, the rollback script is executed, and the whole migration stops.

+## Targets

+The target is represented by an URL (containing credentials and configuration).
+The target is the thing we want to mutate.
+The target stores the name of the last migrated step.

+Currently supported targets are:

+ - postgresql: `pg://user:password@hostname/db_name`

+This is the list of supported targets

+### SQL scripts

+Files ending with `.sql` are treated differently than others: their contents are passed to the current transaction opened on the target.

 ## Examples